.cr avr To load this cross overlay .fa family To select the family

 The main difference between these families is the number of supported instructions and addressing modes.

 Naturally ROM, RAM, EEPROM and peripherals differ between the family members too, but that doesn't concern the assembler.

-The AVR family is the traditional family of AVR processors, before the existence of the Tiny, Mega and XMega members were released.
+The family called AVR is the traditional family of AVR processors, before the Tiny, Mega and XMega members were born.

 Please refer to the product data sheet to see what instructions and addressing modes your device supports.